Yefym707/Game/README.md

 # Survival Board Game

 This repository contains a small prototype of a turn-based survival board game for one to six players.
 The player roams a fog-covered square grid (10×10 by default) searching for objectives while avoiding zombies and navigating around rubble walls that block movement.
+Vision now follows line of sight – walls and barricades hide tiles behind them until a survivor gets a clear view.
 Inventory space is limited so choose carefully what to carry.
 Players may also spend an action to scout an adjacent tile, peeking through the fog before committing to a move.
 Survivors sharing a tile can steal from or even brawl with each other, though